 Currently, people pay more and more attention to the speed at which website is loaded both on the computer and on the phone or tablet.
 Users and enthusiasts of social media, especially those in the form of mobile apps, may have come across lazy loading already two years ago while they were using Tumblr for Android and iOS.

 Slower means faster

-In its official guidelines, Google states that the loading speed of the website is a ranking factor affecting its positioning.
+In its official guidelines, Google states that the loading speed of the website is a ranking factor affecting its SEO.
 Maybe it’s high time to think about it carefully and prioritize your online work so that you can improve your search results and customer satisfaction.
 We can distinguish several factors that influence the loading speed of the website.
 As you’re only a website owner, you don’t have control over such aspects as the quality of the user’s Internet connection.
 The only thing that you can bear in mind in this situation is that not everyone has a fast Internet connection and not every telephone network provides satisfactory bandwidth in every corner of the world.
 But, on the other hand, there are numerous factors that you can easily influence.
 If the website loads slowly, then the hosting server is first to be blamed.
 It must have sufficient performance so that the slowdown of the website isn’t noticeable for the users, especially when the website traffic increases.
 And the last factor is entirely dependent on you as the person managing the site because even the fastest server won’t be able to improve loading speed of a heavy website.

 The technique of lazy loading was applied among others by NY Studio+107, which increased their page loading speed from 107.8 to only 2.8 seconds.
 Impressive, isn’t it?